matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 In order to interact with dApps built on zkSync, connect the Metamask wallet to the zkSync alpha testnet network and bridge some funds to L2.

-- The [guide](../fundamentals/testnet.md#connecting-metamask) on connecting to Metamask.
+- Follow [this guide](../fundamentals/testnet.md#connecting-metamask) to connect Metamask to zkSync.

 - Use our [portal](https://portal.zksync.io) to bridge funds to zkSync.

 ### Project structure

-All the code will be written in the `./src/App.vue`.
-All the front-end code has been completed; the only task left is to fill out the TODO-s regarding interaction with zkSync:
+We will write all the code in the `./src/App.vue`.
+Almost all the front-end code is provided out of the box, the only task left is to fill out the TODO-s to interact with the contract we just deployed on zkSync:

 ```javascript
 initializeProviderAndSigner() {